arturogalan/vue-and-AWS-serverles/README.md

 npm run build:lambda
 ```
 Two steps will happen:
   1- Serverless framework will install the two lambda functions, so you must have AWS cli properly configured in your machine.
-Functions will be deployed in region: eu-west-3 and with limecode-lambdas names.
+Functions will be deployed in region: eu-west-3 and with greencode-lambdas names.
   2- Once this task executes properly a second task will take the generated URL of the new lambda functions and replace the environment variable VITE_BACKEND_URL inside .env file with this new URL.

 Once executed, you can deploy the webapp to test against your lambda functions created